 With Ronald G. Musto, she is the co-author of the articles on “The Electronic Book” in the The Oxford Companion to the Book (2010) and The Book: A Global History (Oxford University Press, 2013), and of The Digital Humanities: A Primer for Scholars and Students (Cambridge University Press, 2015).

-Her recent articles include “Visions and Journeys,” in Dante in Context, edited by Lino Pertile and Zygmunt G. Baranski (Cambridge University Press, 2015); “Hell,” in the Encyclopedia of the Bible and Its Reception, Vol. 11: The Middle Ages and Reformation, edited by Carolyn Muessig (De Gruyter, 2015); and “Heaven, Purgatory and Hell,” in Handbook of Medieval Culture vol. 1, edited by Albrecht Classen (De Gruyter, 2015).
+Her recent articles include “Visions and Journeys,” in Dante in Context, edited by Lino Pertile and Zygmunt G. Baranski (Cambridge University Press, 2015); “Hell,” in the Encyclopedia of the Bible and Its Reception, Vol. 11: The Middle Ages and Reformation, edited by Carolyn Muessig (De Gruyter, 2015); “Hell, Purgatory and Heaven,” in Handbook of Medieval Culture, vol. 1, edited by Albrecht Classen (De Gruyter, 2015); and “Heavens and Hells,” in The Routledge Companion to Death and Dying, edited by Christopher M. Moreman (Routledge, 2017).

-Dr. Gardiner’s forthcoming articles include “Heaven and Hell,” in The Routledge Companion to Death and Dying, edited by Christopher M. Moreman (Routledge); and “The Vision of Tnugdal,” in Imagining the Medieval Afterlife, edited by Richard Pollard (Cambridge University Press).
+Dr. Gardiner’s forthcoming articles include “The Vision of Tnugdal,” in the Cambridge Companion to the Medieval Afterlife, edited by Richard Matthew Pollard (Cambridge University Press).